 HUD must review all articles, reports, and statistical summaries generated from the data before they are published or otherwise communicated.
 The results must adhere to HUD’s disclosure limitation practices.

-OMB Control Number 2528-0297

 IV.
 ADMINISTRATIVE REQUIREMENTS

 A. Execution of Affidavits of Nondisclosure.

 Licensee shall provide a copy of this agreement, together with the Security Plan contained in the Licensee’s Application (Attachment No.1) to to the PPO and each P/T and support staff person of the Licensee who will have access to subject data and shall require each of those individuals to execute an Affidavit of Nondisclosure (Attachment No2).